 Yours Ever, Amen."

 He turned around and placed his head on the white pillow.
 He pulled the blue blanket to his chest.
 His tiny hand reached over and turned off the lamp.
 It was so dark that he couldn't even see his hands in front of him.
 He closed his eyes.
 It was time to dream.

-The boat he is on passes Okinawa and proceeds to leave the borders of Japan.
+The boat he was on passed Okinawa and proceeded to leave the borders of Japan.